jo-pol/MAE-gf/Pagoda's-or-Triangular-grounds.md

 > [stacked][ex-stck]

 ### Pagoda in a square
-Why not?
 The units can be placed all facing in the same direction, or alternating.
 ![pg in square][pg-sqre]
 > [square][ex-sqre], alternating (to come)